Bulletguitarist/Contact-Form-with-HTML-Validation-task-5-/README.md

-# Contact Form with HTML5 Validation
+# Contact Form with HTML Validation

 ## 📌 Project Overview
 This project demonstrates the creation of a **contact form using pure HTML and CSS** with **built-in HTML5 validation**.